hassanAhmed310/hassanAhmed310/README.md

 - 👋 Hi, I’m @hassanAhmed310
-- 👀 I’m interested in ...Dart&Flutter
+- 👀 I’m interested in ...
+Software development
-- 🌱 I’m currently learning ...App development
+- 🌱 I’m currently learning ...
+Software engineering
-- 💞️ I’m looking to collaborate on ...creating cross platform apps
+- 💞️ I’m looking to collaborate on ...creating cross platform apps and web applications
 - 📫 How to reach me ...

 <!---